 When systems are “manually or operationally integrated” a business suffers operational issues or IT support costs with examples being:

-… data is inaccurately reentered in upstream / downstream systems: an example being the inaccurate entry of a Product’s characteristic or pricing that causes operational distress when the data is trusted to be correct;
+… data is inaccurately reentered in upstream / downstream systems: an example being the inaccurate entry of a Product’s characteristic or pricing that causes operational distress when the data can't be trusted to be accurate;

 … OR … operational delays due to the lag that occurs when data needs to be manually reentered in upstream / downstream systems; an example when Product characteristics and pricing have to be reentered in ecommerce site causing lost product sales where days equal dollars;